dhis2/tool-option-sorter/README.md

 # OptionSet sort order fixer
-App to help fix the sort order of optionSets.
+Tool to fix the sort order of optionSets.
 The sort order can become corrupted in some instance, for example with gaps in the sort order index.
-This app will keep the current order, but fix these gaps which can be problematic in 40 and below in particular.
+This app will keep the current overall order, but fix these gaps which can be problematic in 40 and below in particular.
+I.e. if the sort order is `1, 2, 3, 5, 6, 7, 9`, updating it using this tool will set the sort order to `1, 2, 3, 4, 5, 6, 7`, maintaining the order of the options.

+> **WARNING**
+> This tool is intended to be used by system administrators to perform specific tasks, it is not intended for end users.
+It is available as a DHIS2 app, but has not been through the same rigorous testing as normal core apps.
+It should be used with care, and always tested in a development environment.

 ## License
-© Copyright
+© Copyright University of Oslo 2024

 ## Getting started